ensarcuroglu/StudentInformationSystem.py/README.md

 - Show Class Average: Calculates and displays the average grade of all students in the system.

 - Exit: Exits the program.

+Getting Started
+- Prerequisites
+- Python 3.x
+- Tkinter library

+Usage
+- Upon running the program, a graphical user interface (GUI) will appear, allowing users to perform various actions using buttons.

+- Alternatively, the program can be run through the console, providing a command-line interface (CLI) for user interaction.

+Contributing
+- Contributions are welcome!
+Feel free to open issues or submit pull requests.